 According to OfferUp, more than 10 percent of all used car sales in the U.S. are now conducted through the company’s marketplace.

-That’s why the company has launched its Verified Dealer Program in June 2018.
-It aims at improving the presence of any given car dealership that actively sells on OfferUp.
+That’s why it has launched its Verified Dealer Program in June 2018.
+OfferUp aims to improve the presence of any given car dealership that actively sells on on its site.

 The program offers various advertising tools that aid dealerships with making more sales, for instance through an AI-powered top lead indicator, a click-to-call button, or automatic DMS importation.

-Pricing is available upon request and dependent upon the size of the dealership’s operation as well as the amount of premium features used.
+Pricing is available upon request and dependent on the size of the dealership’s operation as well as the amount of premium features used.

 OfferUp Funding, Valuation & Revenue